 It is important for applicants to remember that most claims are initially denied.
 Seventy percent of all applications put in over recent years were rejected by claims processors.

-The Boston Personal Injury Lawyers with Jason Stone Injury Lawyers acknowledge how complex applying for Social Security Disability benefits can be.
+The MA Personal Injury Lawyers with Jason Stone Injury Lawyers acknowledge how complex applying for Social Security Disability benefits can be.
 The firm is here to help anyone considering applying for benefits, or those who have a claim that was denied in the past.